ytaka/ruby-wmctrl/README.md

     wm = WMCtrl.new
     pp wm.list_windows

+If you want to get properties of windows, you pass true as an argument.

+    pp wm.list_windows(true)

 ### Activate a window

     wm.action_window(window_id, :activate)

-The method 'action_window' takes window ID as first argument.
+The method 'action\_window' takes window ID as first argument.
-We can get window ID by the method 'list_windows'.
+We can get window ID by the method 'list\_windows'.
-The second argument of 'action_window' is an action that manages the window of window ID.
+The second argument of 'action\_window' is an action that manages the window of window ID.
 The rest arguments are arguments of the action.